nottrobin/docs/src/en/developer-debugging.md

 The queue for pending hooks will restart once you exit the window with an `exit` command.

-!!!
-Note:
+[note]
 To allow Juju to continue processing events normally, you **must** exit the hook execution window with the `exit` command, otherwise all further events on that unit will be paused indefinitely.
+[/note]

 The queue can be halted by exiting with an `exit 1` command, which will flag the hook as failed.
 Juju will revert to its normal behaviour of suspending